zkpstandard/wg-plonkish/src/optimizations.md

 $$

 Then, the overall correctness condition is that $\mathbf{r}$ must be chosen such that $\mathsf{ok\_for}([0, n), \mathbf{r}, \mathsf{hints})$.
 We provide an algorithm for finding $\mathbf{r}$ shortly.

-<span style="color:red">Mary:  The overall correctness condition is with respect to what R?
-I can gather that the goal is to ensure that no copy constraints are required in the R part of the circuit?
-We should state this somewhere. </span>

 Discussion: It is alright if one or more *unconstrained* abstract cells map to the same concrete cell as a constrained abstract cell, because that will not affect the meaning of the circuit.
 Notice that specifying $\equiv$ as an equivalence relation helps to simplify this definition (as compared to specifying it as a set of copy constraints), because an equivalence relation is by definition symmetric, reflexive, and transitive.